2016 Mercedes-Benz E-Class Convertible

 New for the latest model year is Collision Prevention Assist, which uses radar to determine whether the E-Class Cabriolet is in danger of colliding with a vehicle or object up ahead.
 Active at speeds above 20 mph, it automatically prepares the brakes to apply the ideal leveling of stopping power once the driver hits the pedal.

 Optional safety gear includes Active Lane Keeping Assist, a new technology that warns the driver if it detects that the E-Class Cabriolet is drifting into an adjacent lane and can apply steering inputs to remain on the proper course.
 Also available is Active Blind Spot Assist, which uses radar to detect if a vehicle is in the blind-spot area.
 It provides driver alerts and can also steer the car out of harm's way if the driver accidentally starts to merge into a vehicle.

 Pre-Safe Brake detects impending collisions and can automatically apply 100 percent of the E-Class' braking force to avoid or mitigate the severity of the crash.
 It also includes Cross-Traffic Assist, which can detect potential collisions with vehicles approaching from either side of an intersection.
 Both are part of the Distronic Plus with Steering assist system, an active cruise control setup that can maintain a set distance from the car ahead and also keep the vehicle centered on straight roads or in gentle curves.

-The E-Class Cabriolet is something of a 'tweener ride - it's similar in size to compact Convertibles like the Audi A5, Lexus IS C and BMW 3-Series, but carries more upscale amenities and a loftier pricetag.
+The E-Class Cabriolet is something of a 'tweener ride - it's similar in size to compact Convertibles like the Audi A5, Lexus IS C and BMW 4-Series, but it carries more upscale amenities and a loftier pricetag.
 Potential buyers could also conceivably cross shop larger, more upmarket drop-tops like the BMW 6-Series and Jaguar XK.